digital-land-attic/brownfield-land-collection-old/README.md

     $ make init
     $ make

 Not all of the files can be downloaded automatically.
-These can be added to the catalog using the [addone](bin/addone.py) script.
+These can be added to the collection using the [addone](bin/addone.py) script.

 # Licence